Parcels (band): Music before Parcels and Formation

+Parcels

-Byron to Berlin
+2014: Byron to Berlin

-After six months of playing shows in Australia the band relocated to Berlin, Germany.
-The band notes watching a video in high school of band The Whitest Boy Alive performing in a shop window in Mitte, Germany as influential to the move, stating that the "huge crowd on the street [...] was super cool".
-Berlin is known for its culture of music creativity being a hub for new wave, techno, electro and hip-hop and its distinctive subculture flair.
-The lure of existing in the German city's melting-pot of music and culture has attracted many international artists including David Bowie and Nick Cave, two artists that Parcels has noted as influential to their sound.
+After forming in 2014, the band moved to Berlin.
+The band notes watching a video in high school of band The Whitest Boy Alive performing in a shop window in Mitte, Germany as influential to the move, saying that the "huge crowd on the street [...] was super cool".
+Berlin is known for its culture of music creativity being a hub for new wave, techno, electro, and hip-hop in addition to its distinctive subculture flair.
+The lure of existing in the German city's melting-pot of music and culture has attracted many international artists including David Bowie and Nick Cave, two artists which Parcels has said are influential to their sound.

 The band lived in a small one-bedroom apartment for the first three months with "three [band members] on the bed two on the couch".
 For almost the entire first year in Berlin the band did not play any live shows.
 Their first performance was put together at a small café in Berlin.

-History

-2015-2016: Clockscared EP and working with Daft Punk
+2015–2016: Clockscared EP and working with Daft Punk

-Parcels released their first EP Clockscared on 2 March 2015 while they were starting out in electronic music.
+Parcels released their first EP Clockscared on 2 March 2015 while they were beginning in electronic music.
 The EP has six listed tracks and was an independent release made with a single condenser mic.
 The release of Clockscared caught the attention of Parisian label Kitsuné, which signed the band in 2015.

-In 2016, Parcels played their first show in France at Paris' Les Bains bar with Daft Punk in the audience.
-The duo invited Parcels to their studio.
-Parcels say that they had not initially planned to create a song with Daft Punk, "it was just like, let's get creative together and see what happens".
+In April 2016, Parcels played their first show in France at Paris' Les Bains bar with Daft Punk in the audience.
+Daft Punk invited Parcels to their studio.
+Parcels said that they had not initially planned to create a song with Daft Punk, "it was just like, let's get creative together and see what happens".
 The band showed Daft Punk an early demo of "Overnight" which they agreed to work on.
 The track was in production for over the course of a year with many studio trips and months in the studio.
 In an interview on the process, Parcel's keyboardist Patrick Hetherington said that "First we spent seven days in the studio with them, every day from 12 midday up until 4 in the morning, literally working on it overnight."

 On 21 June 2017, Parcels released single "Overnight" with production and co-writing credits from Daft Punk's Guy-Manuel de Homem-Christo and Thomas Bangalter.
 The single entered the French charts at position 62, and remained for 11 weeks.
 The song ended up being Daft Punk's final song produced together prior to the duo's split in 2021.
 The single was not listed on the band's following album Parcels, with the band stating that "including it would've felt dishonest to the rest of the record," noting that the time between recording the tracks on their debut and "Overnight" was two years difference and would taint the historical "snapshot" of the album.

-"Overnight" was performed on Conan in September 2017 as Parcels' US television debut.
+"Overnight" was performed on Conan in September 2017 as Parcels' U.S. television debut.